 Our ethical obligations limit our ability to discuss legal issues with people who are represented by other lawyers.
 If you already have an attorney, please have your attorney contact us if she or he feels that a constitutional issue is present and would like our assistance.

-Contacting the ACLU to describe your problem does not mean that the ACLU represents you, and will not stop the statute of limitations from running.
+Contacting the ACLU to describe your problem does not mean that the ACLU represents you and will not stop the statute of limitations from running.
 Because of the time involved in reviewing complaints, please be careful when requesting assistance for an issue with an upcoming deadline.
-If you are facing an upcoming court date or similar deadline, you should continue to seek legal assistance elsewhere while we investigate your complaint, which could take months.
+If you are facing an upcoming court date or similar deadline, you should continue to seek legal assistance elsewhere while we review your complaint.

 The ACLU cannot give you advice about the deadlines that apply to your case.
 To protect your rights, please consult an attorney promptly to find out what deadlines may apply to your case.
 Please understand that unless and until the ACLU agrees to take your case, you are solely responsible for any and all statutes of limitations or other deadlines that might apply to your specific situation.